scholer/sublime_logging_control/README.md

 "logging_file_clear_on_reset": false
 ```

-Controlling output:
+Parameters controlling output:

 * ```logging_console_enabled``` and ```logging_file_enabled``` controls whether logging messages are written to the console and/or file respectively.
 * ```logging_console/file_fmt``` setting controls how logging messages are formatted for console and file output respectively.
 * ```logging_console/file_datefmt``` setting controls how the timestamps are formatted for console and file output respectively.
 * ```logging_file_path``` is used to specify the file to write logging messages to, if logging_file_enabled is set to true.
 * ```logging_file_rotating``` can be set to true in order to use a "rotating" log-file scheme.
+When the log file exceeds 20 MB it is renamed to `<logfilename>.log.1` and a new logfile is created (creating up to 3 old log files).
+See [Python – Logging module – RotatingFileHandler](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.RotatingFileHandler) for more details.

-Controlling behaviour:
+Parameters controlling behaviour:

 * ```logging_persist_changes```: If the user sets logging level (to DEBUG/INFO/etc), remember this level after exit.
 * ```logging_enable_on_startup```: Enable logging when the
 * ```logging_use_basicConfig```: can be used to ensure that the plugin will not re-set the logging system if the logging system has been initialized by other packages.

-Controlling what logging types are printed (what level):
+Parameters controlling what logging types are printed (what level):

 * ```logging_root_level``` controls the lowest severity that is ever considered.
 * ```logging_console_level``` can be increased to only print messages with at least this level to the console.
 * ```logging_file_level``` can be increased to only print messages with at least this level to the log file.

 *Example:* You want to print ALL debug messages to a log file, but only show the most severe messages in the console:

 ```
 "logging_use_basicConfig": false,
 "logging_console_enabled": true,